jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 Get-Content: Retrieves (gets) the content of a file and displays it in the console.
 Set-Location: Changes (sets) the current working directory.

+To list all available cmdlets, functions, aliases, and scripts that can be executed in the current PowerShell session, we can use **Get-Command**.
+It’s an essential tool for discovering what commands one can use.